The Data Train Team

 Dr. Arjun Chennu

-Arjun Chennu is Group leader of the team Data Science and Technology at ZMT Bremen.
+Arjun Chennu is Group Leader of the team Data Science and Technology at the Leibniz Centre for Tropical Marine Research (ZMT) in Bremen.

-"Data is the currency of knowledge in the 21st century.
+"Data is the currency of the 21st century.
 We need to invest this currency better to manage and grow our wealth of knowledge."

 Prof. Dr. Thorsten Dickhaus